oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 This will achieve the closest alignment to whole of government policy for [Secure Internet Gateways](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/gateway-hardening/gateway-security-guidance-package-gateway-security-principles), guidance of the [Information Security Manual](https://www.cyber.gov.au/resources-business-and-government/essential-cyber-security/ism/cyber-security-guidelines/guidelines-email) and the [Protective Security Policy Framework](https://www.protectivesecurity.gov.au/sites/default/files/2019-11/policy-8-annex-g-email-protective-marking-standard.pdf).

 GovLink enables secure communication between Commonwealth entities across public infrastructure and is required for PROTECTED mail to be securely transferred between government organisations.
-When a GovLink mail gateway is required, Agencies can either use an existing gateway or a new gateway.
+When a GovLink mail gateway is required, organisations can either use an existing gateway or a new gateway.

 It is not possible to configure Exchange Online to directly send email via GovLink.
 Exchange Online must resolve to a public facing IP address, which is not possible across the GovLink network.
 In this instance a Mail Relay would be required with a public facing interface and a second interface that is able to connect to GovLink.

 DTA is currently working with Microsoft and the Department of Finance to simplify an organisation's ability to achieve this, however at the time of writing there is no native solution to allow a direct interface between the Office365/Exchange Online environment and GovLink.

-The following image shows the high-level mail flow for agencies implementing without on-premises infrastructure.
+The following image shows the high-level mail flow for organisations implementing without on-premises infrastructure.

 ![Mail Flow for a cloud native implementation](../img/o365-mail-flow.png#center)

-The figure below shows the high-level mail flow for agencies leveraging on-premises infrastructure in a hybrid configuration.
+The figure below shows the high-level mail flow for organisations leveraging on-premises infrastructure in a hybrid configuration.

 ![Mail flow for a hybrid implementation](../img/o365-mail-flow-hybrid.png#center)

-Design Decisions summary for all agencies and implementation types.
+Design Decisions summary for all organisations and implementation types.

 Implementation Type | Mail Gateway | Mail Connectors | Mail Ingress | Mail Egress | Sensitivity Labels
 --- | --- | --- | --- | --- | ---